santiweide/pmph-e2025-pub/weeklies/assignment-2/report.md

 ```

 ### 1.3 Performance on large dataset(1e7)
-Here we use the work-depth model to analysis the performance expectation.
+Here I use the work-depth model to analysis the performance expectation.
 Work `W(n)` is the total number of primitive operations performed by the algorithm on an input of size `n`, summing across all parallel branches.

-#### Work analysis
+#### 1.3.1 Work analysis
 The `primes-seq`, `primes-native` and `primes-flat` all have a work of $W(n)  =  \Theta \big(n \log\ log n\big).$ They directly construct the indices to be eliminated (the sequence of multiples for each base p), set these positions to zero at once; avoid performing division tests on each number individually.

 Calculation: